Updated June 2, 2023

 Importance of Technical Skills for a Project Manager

 A project is nothing but the aggregation of the wholesome task.
-It is segregated into various smaller divisions generally called as modules.
+Therefore, it is segregated into various smaller divisions, generally called as modules.
 Each module has its own functional importance.

-- There are various phases in any project and they are together termed as Project cycle.
+- There are various phases in any project, and they are together termed as the Project cycle.

 - There are four major phases in a standard project:-

 - In the initiation phase, we identify the business need, problem, or opportunity or find out the ways in which team can meet the need, solve the problem or seize the opportunity.